 For swaps that requires more than one gift to be send.

 I'm very pleased to get 1 gift worth the total amount you have to spend instead of several small gifts.

 This is a list of things I would like to recieve (obviously) but I don't mind if you order it from another shop or website, as long as it is the same item.
 Maybe you find it cheaper else were or with less shippingcosts.

 Please don't cover your mail art with clear packaging tape.
-Or send in a clear envelope.
-I like how the postcards look when they went through a sorting machine, (bended, ripped etc) I think it adds to it.
+And don't send in a clear envelope.
+I like how postcards look when they went through a sorting machine, (bended, ripped etc) I think it adds to it.